ottotech/pdfsigning/README.md

 ```
 docker-compose up -d
 ```
-at root level to start the process and go to: http://localhost/
+at root level to start the process and go to http://localhost/ to see the app in action.

 ## Common Application Directories

 ### `/python_scripts`

-*/python_scripts* contains a python script that is used by the Golang app under the hood to sign the pages of the pdf file with the reportlab and PyPDF2 libraries.
+*/python_scripts* contains a python script that is used under the hood by the Golang app to sign the pages of the pdf file with the reportlab and PyPDF2 libraries.
 This directory also has a Dockerfile and a docker-compose.yml file you can run if you want to test or change the pdf signing functionality with python.